mist64/cbmbus_doc/7 JiffyDOS.md

 ## Layer Violation

-The IEEE-488 family of protocols is strictly layered:
+The IEEE-488 family of protocols is strictly layered.
+This allows, for example, to use IEEE-488, Standard Serial or TCBM for layers 1 and 2 without any changes to layers 3 and 4.

-* Layer 1 defines the connectors and signal.
-* Layer 2 defines the byte transmission protocol.
-* Layer 3 defines who's talking to who (bus arbitration).
-* Layer 4 defines a file access API for disk drives.

-The beauty of this design allows lower layers to be replaced without the higher layers having to care.
-Layers 1 and 2 can be

-* IEEE-488 (Commodore PET)
-* Standard Serial (VIC-20, C64, C128, ...)
-* TCBM (TED, i.e. Plus/4, ...)
-* ...

-and the layer 4 protocol would remain identical.
-Applications using the layer 4 protocol would not know the difference.

 In theory, this should also be possible the other way round.
-Layer 3 should be replaceable in a way that layer 2 does not have to care.
+Layer 3 (bus arbitration) should be replaceable in a way that layer 2 does not have to care.
 I could create a new protocol stack and decide that I like the connectors and byte transmission protocols (layers 1 and 2) of IEEE-488 and Standard Serial, but I have a better idea for a bus arbitration protocol on layer 3.
 This would be possible, because layer 2 has no knowledge of the workings of layer 3 – and doesn't require any.

 This is not the case with JiffyDOS though.
-The detection protocol has knowledge of "TALK/LISTEN" protocol on layer 3, and the LOAD protocol is even specific to the Commodore DOS protocol on layer 4.

-The detection protocol delays the last bit when transmitting a TALK or a LISTEN command.
-On the device side, the Standard Serial bit receive code (layer 2) has to detect the delayed last bit, but then decide whether it was a TALK or LISTEN directed to it (layer 3).
-On the host side, the layer 2 send code must also be conditionalized on whether it's a layer 3 TALK or LISTEN[^4].
+The detection protocol needs knowledge of the "TALK/LISTEN" protocol on layer 3: On the device side, the Standard Serial bit receive code (layer 2) for commands has to detect the delayed last bit, and check whether it was a TALK or LISTEN command addressed to itself.

-XXX host does detection on ALL commands

-* LOAD
-	* magic channel 1
-	* skips 2 bytes (PRG)
+In addition, the LOAD protocol is specific to the Commodore DOS protocol on layer 4, because it is triggered by using the magic DOS channels 0 for opening and 1 for transmission.
+It is also specific to the PRG file format, which is even above layer 4: Reading from channel 1 skips the first two bytes, the load address of a PRG file.

 ## Conclusion

-...
+Even though its protocols are not completely optimal, and some parts seem a little unclean and ad-hoc, JiffyDOS is a smart extension to Standard Serial with a very clean detection and fallback design.
+It is justifyably considered the de-facto successor of the Standard Serial protocol, beating Commodore's own "Fast Serial" extension.

 # Next Up